fardinatabassum/Challenge-21-Book-Search-Engine/README.md

 # Challenge-21-Book-Search-Engine
-This repository contains the code used to build a book search engine
+This repository contains the code used to build a book search engine usign the google books api.

 ## Description
 This repository contains the code used to make a webpage for a book search engine site.
 The purpose for this webpage is to allow users especially avid readers to be able to search up new books to read and allow them to save the book and allow them to create a list of books that the user can choose to purcgase in the future.
 This site allows users to create an account and the login using the created credentials.
 The users can then use the search bar to search for books the users want to read and click the save button to save the book.
 Users can also remove saved books from their list once they have read the book and can also logout from their profile.